aaltomcc/cs-ej4101-fall-2019-017-starter/index.md

 ## Chapter 5
 ### General interest related to hobbies
 I'm very interested in sportfishing.
 I like to go fishing when I'm on holiday, especially on my summerholiday.
 I have summercottage where I can fish almost every time I want.
-And of course when I am having holiday abroad, I like to go fishing at least one time .
+And of course when I am having holiday abroad, I like to go fishing at least one time.

 [lisää tietoa](diary-017.md)